petertorelli/ni-visa/README.md

+# Update

+[Jürgen](https://github.com/Jorgen-VikingGod) pointed me to the [Rohde-Schwartz drivers](https://www.rohde-schwarz.com/de/applikationen/r-s-visa-application-note_56280-148812.html) which are open-source and work on Windows, macOS and Linux (including Raspbian)!

 # About

 This is a Node.JS wrapper for the National Instruments [VISA (Virtual Instrument Software Architecture)](https://en.wikipedia.org/wiki/Standard_Commands_for_Programmable_Instruments) library.
 The VISA library implements the [SCPI (Standard Commands for Programmable Instruments)](https://en.wikipedia.org/wiki/Standard_Commands_for_Programmable_Instruments) syntax and commands.